bbalasub1/repeatFileChecker/README.md

 As always, use with prudence as the deleted files cannot be recovered later in some OS!

 One typical use is for removing duplicate photos from your archive.
-It can also be used for deleting repeated archival files etc.

 USAGE: